Point Lookout State Park – Scotland, MD

 The state park includes a lighthouse, beach, picnicking area, replica of a Civil War fort, and fishing pier.
 Note that since this is a Maryland State Park, there’s a fee to enter.

-On weekends and holidays, the fee is $7 per person for out-of-state residents and $5 per person for in-state residents (subject to change).
+On weekends and holidays, reservations are required, and the fee is $7 per person for out-of-state residents and $5 per person for in-state residents (subject to change).
 Fees are slightly less on weekdays and in the colder months.
-Check out the Maryland State Park website for more information on fees.
+Check out the Maryland State Park website for more information on reservations and fees.

 Point Lookout State Park Fishing Pier